MarioThompson0010/13_Burger_Logger/README.md

 ## How to run the program:

-You can go to Heroku () and run it that way, or follow the following steps to run it on your local machine:
+You can go to Heroku (see the link, above) and run it that way, or follow the following steps to run it on your local machine:

-1) Open an integrated terminal in the directory of the server.js file
+1) Open an integrated terminal in the root directory of your project, but it should be the same directory where the server.js file lies
 2) Type "npm i" to install the dependencies
 3) Type "node server.js"
 4) Enter the name of a burger you want to eat